-EEOC Relies on Supreme Court Decision to Ban Sexual Orientation Discrimination By on October 05, 2015
+EEOC Relies on Supreme Court Decision to Ban Sexual Orientation Discrimination

 In July, the Equal Employment Opportunity Commission issued a decision in a federal government discrimination case in which it was stated that discrimination based on sexual orientation is a violation of Title VII of the Civil Rights Act.
 Perhaps because the EEOC’s statement on the issue followed so closely after the U.S. Supreme Court’s landmark decision on same-sex marriage, legal commentators are treating it as a major event.
 The truth is, however, the EEOC has been consistent for several years in delivering that message.